samAd0san/cgc-react/README.md

 - In <b>when ? children : null;</b>, It checks the condition when.
 If <b>when</b> is true, it returns children, which are the elements passed as children to the ShouldRender component.
 If <b>when</b> is false, it returns null, indicating that nothing should be rendered.
 This allows for conditional rendering based on the when prop.
 - If the children is present it'll execute the children i.e 'Error' component in this case, if there is not any children it'll give null.
 - <b>children </b>is a predefined prop in React.

+# Adding products
+1. Creating ProductList.jsx component which will iterate through the data and display all the products.
+2. Where ProductItem.jsx include styling that how a product should look like.